Faculty and Staff

 Multicultural counseling including: skill development, cultural groups (African Americans, women)

-Of the awards Dr. Evans has received, the ones she cherishes most are those awarded by students-- Outstanding Faculty Member by Chi Sigma Iota, Upsilon Sigma Chi Chapter in 2008; the Outstanding Faculty Award by USC Black Students' Association in 2006 and she was a Finalist for the George Lackey Award for Innovative Teaching in 2005.
+Of the awards Kathy Evans has received, the ones she cherishes most are those awarded by students-- Outstanding Faculty Member by Chi Sigma Iota, Upsilon Sigma Chi Chapter in 2008; the Outstanding Faculty Award by USC Black Students' Association in 2006 and she was a finalist for the George Lackey Award for Innovative Teaching in 2005.

 Fawcett, M. & Evans, K. M. (2013).
 Experiential Approach for developing Multicultural Counseling Competence, Thousand Oaks, Sage Publications.